Starisian-Technologies/starmus-audio-recorder/docs/php-md/StarmusTemplateLoaderHelper.md

 @version 0.8.5
 @since 0.7.4
 /
 namespace Starisian\Sparxstar\Starmus\helpers;

-use Starisian\Sparxstar\Starmus\helpers\StarmusLogger;
+class StarmusTemplateLoaderHelper

-class StarmusTemplateLoaderHelper {
+{
     /**
 Securely render a template for logged-in users only.
 @param string $template Path or slug of the template to render.
 @param array $args Variables to pass into the template.
 @param string $user_group Optional.
 User group required.
 Defaults to 'admin'.
 @return string Rendered HTML output.